ewpratten/cursedecompiler/README.md

 # cursedecompiler
-A tool to decompile Minecraft mods straight from CurseFurge
+A tool to decompile Minecraft mods straight from CurseForge